SPehsar/ExpenseTracker/README.md

 Authentication	3
 When you are in the app	3
 Communication Diagram	4
+Wireframes	6
+Login page	6
+Registration page	6
+Home Page	7
-The Code	5
+The Code	7
-The technology is being used	5
+The technology is being used	7
-Front End	6
+Front End	8
-Back End	7
+Back End	9
-How I Created the Structure	8
+How I Created the Structure	10
-Back end:	8
+Back end:	10
-Front end:	8
+Front end:	10
-Final Note	9
+Final Note	11
-Need to Know	9
+Need to Know	11
-Moment.js	9
+Moment.js	11
-Ant Design	9
+Ant Design	11
-Features	9
+Features	11
-Redux	9
+Redux	11
-Axios	10
+Axios	12
-Axios vs. Fetch	10
+Axios vs. Fetch	12
-CORS	10
+CORS	12
-Concurrently	10
+Concurrently	12
-Morgan	10
+Morgan	12
 Happy coding!
-11
+13